Dual Associated Encoder for Face Restoration: Experiments

 \subsection{Ablation Study}

 \paragraph{Number of Encoders.} In our research, we conduct an initial investigation to examine the impact of the number of encoders on the overall performance.
 We present this analysis in Exp. (a) to (c) as detailed in Table~\ref{tab:ablation}.
 The results of our investigation indicate that utilizing two encoders as the input source yields better performance than using a single encoder.
 This conclusion is supported by the superior NIQE score achieved in the experiments.
-This ablation study confirms that including an additional LQ encoder can provide domain-specific information, which in turn aids the image restoration process.
+This ablation study confirms that including an additional LQ encoder can provide domain-specific information, aiding image restoration.
 To provide further insights, we show the visual results of Exp. (a) to (c) in Fig.~\ref{fig:ablation_study}.

 \paragraph{Association Stage.} Furthermore, we evaluate the effectiveness of our association stage through Exp. (c) and (d), as depicted in Table~\ref{tab:ablation}.
-The obtained results indicate that utilizing associated encoders as our input source leads to superior performance across all evaluation metrics compared to using non-associated encoders.
+The results indicate that utilizing associated encoders as our input source leads to superior performance across all evaluation metrics compared to non-associated encoders.
 This empirical evidence validates that our association stage effectively enhances the encoder's capability to retrieve information from the alternative domain and effectively reduces the domain gap between HQ and LQ.
 To provide visual evidence of the improvements achieved by our approach, we present the visual results of Exp. (c) and (d) in Fig.~\ref{fig:ablation_study}.
 These visual comparisons further support the superiority of our method.